lvsuno/Recipes_Assistant/README.md

 Recipe data that can be downloaded on [kaggle](https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images?resource=download).
 The dataset contains than 13 501 recipes from [epicurious.com](https://www.epicurious.com/).

-## Additional notes for those trying the streamlit/grafana out

 ## Technologies
 | Name | Scope |